JamBelg/Time-Series-Forecasting-with-R/README.md

 ```

 ### Prophet
-Prophet is open source software developped by Meta and available on R and Python.
-It is a additive technique that combains trend component, seasonality, holidays and residuals.
+Prophet is open-source software developed by Meta and available on R and Python.
+It is a additive technique that combines trend component, seasonality, holidays and residuals.
 ```
 model_fit_prophet <- prophet_reg(seasonality_yearly = TRUE,seasonality_weekly =TRUE) %>%
   set_engine("prophet",holidays=df_holidays) %>%